Thinking beyond borders

 Entertainers, and those with a fixed salary, pay income tax at 20 percent plus the 14.44 percent on earnings, but are not able to claim any deductions and can, in lieu thereof, enjoy the revenues from such activity.

-All individual tax payers (except children under the age of 16) are entitled to a personal tax credit against the computed income from all income categories, by the use of a tax card.
-This credit amounts to ISK 677,358 for income year 2019 (assessment year 2020).
+All individual taxpayers (except children under the age of 16) are entitled to a personal tax credit against the computed income from all income categories.
+This credit amounts to ISK655,536 for income year 2020 (assessment year 2021).
 If the credit surpasses the tax, the excess will be applied by the State Treasury to settle the municipal tax payable.
-Any part of a single person’s credit remaining thereafter will be canceled.
+Any part of a single person’s credit remaining thereafter will be cancelled.

 The Icelandic pension system consists of mandatory occupational pension funds and optional private pension funds.